cscott/node-php-embed/README.md

 resolved when the request completes.
 If you prefer to use callbacks, you can ignore the return value and pass a callback as the second parameter.
-*   `options`: a hash containing various parameters for the request.
+*   `options`: an object containing various parameters for the request.
     Either `source` or `file` is mandatory; the rest are optional.
     - `source`:
         Specifies a source string to evaluate *as an expression* in